dpuelz/FoundationsOfScienceI/README.md

 2. **Seminar class on scientific lectures and assigned readings.** The format will be mostly discussion and occasional lecture.

-## Grading
+### Grading

-- 30% in-class, closed book quizzes on lunch lectures.
+- 30% in-class, closed-book quizzes on lunch lectures.
 - 30% discussion participation, course engagement, homeworks (inluding reflection papers).
 - 40% final oral exam.

-## Main Readings:
+### Main Readings

 - The Feynman Lectures on Physics (FLP), including Six Easy Pieces (SEP) by Richard Feynman
 - The Biggest Ideas in the Universe (BIU) by Sean Carroll

+### Final Oral Exam

+You will be asked to explain a scientific concept in great detail with clarity and rigor.

 ## Topic 1: What is Science?

+- The Science Wars
+- Fauci's "I am Science" moment
+- Science as Falsification